Hindu symbols overview

 Thanks to their ferocity, tigers are closely associated with the deities Shiva and Durga.
 Shiva is often portrayed sitting on a tiger’s skin or wearing it.

 On the other hand, the fierce goddess Durga is often portrayed riding a tiger.
 All these can be attributed to a tiger’s deadly reputation.

 36. The Mankolam Design

-This design comprises of a paisley design which is modeled after a mango.
-This design is associated with Lord Ganesha who is sometimes portrayed holding the fruit.
+This design comprises a paisley design, which is modeled after a mango.
+This design is associated with Lord Ganesha, who is sometimes portrayed holding the fruit.

 The mango which he holds is fully ripe and symbolizes a state of attainable perfection.

 Mangoes are sweet, juicy, and quite a messy handful.
 They are a symbol of auspiciousness and the happy fulfillment of legitimate worldly desires.
-In India, the mango is considered to be the “King of Fruits” and plays a huge role in both cultural and religious rituals.
+In India, the mango is considered the “King of Fruits” and plays a huge role in cultural and religious rituals.